zhiming-xu/fluid-sim/docs/final.md

 **Lessons learned**

 One of the critical lesson we've learned is to walk through several academic research paper and adjust the formulas and algorithm pseudo codes into mathematical and physical simulation model fitting our project code structure.
+Another lesson is that the basic infrastructure is very important.
+Lack of GPU and parallelization techniques have limited our computational power and we have to record our result video by the help of CPU.
+Additionally, the papers we've read enhanced us a lot about the theory behind fluid dynamics and particle simulation.
+Finally, together with teammates to tackle obstacles such as git version control, mysterious coding bugs is quite interesting and challenging.

 ### Results